Norfolk Steam Loco - restoring to service an iconic steam locomotive to run in Norfolk

 Cost: you tell us how much you want to give in a single payment to buy a specific item of equipment or to sponsor the ongoing maintenance of a particular part of the loco (minimum £250).
 Membership is for three years with nothing further to pay.

 You will get: all "Full Member" privileges, PLUS a detailed explanation of how your money has been spent.
-For example, £250 would buy a brass locomotive nameplate, £500 a small casting such as the safety-valve extensions that are currently missing from the loco, while £2,500 would pay for a major item of equipment - for instance, at the moment we need to buy a combined steam/vacuum brake valve assembly before the loco can run in public.
-We can’t offer to put your name on your particular part of the loco, but you’re welcome to come and stroke it from time to time!
+For example, £250 would buy a brass locomotive nameplate, £500 a small casting such as the safety-valve extensions that are currently missing from the loco, while £2,500 would pay for a major item of equipment - for instance, we are currently researching and sourcing one or more mechanical lubricators to ensure a reliable supply of oil to axle-boxes etc. We can’t offer to put your name on your particular part of the loco, but you’re welcome to come and stroke it from time to time!

 NOTES ...